-The University of Tampa's Master of Science in Cybersecurity prepares students for careers in the dynamic and growing cybersecurity industry.
+The University of Tampa's Master of Science in Cybersecurity, a STEM approved program, prepares students for careers in the dynamic and growing cybersecurity industry.
 Rapid technology changes and the evolving threats that face modern organizations require educated and equipped cybersecurity professionals.
 With small class sizes and a cutting-edge cybersecurity lab, this specialized graduate program emphasizes hands-on learning using real-world tools and virtual environments.

 The curriculum covers critical topics in cybersecurity and gives students the option of taking valuable courses in project management, business analytics, enterprise systems and SAP certification.
 The program is also ideal for those wishing to advance in the fields of law enforcement, criminology, criminal justice, forensics, law and government.